hmrc/gform-stubs/README.md

 This is a microservice that stubs external dependencies of gform (& perhaps gform-frontend) for running in test environments where those dependencies are not available.

-requires service-manager(https://github.com/hmrc/service-manager) running, using service manager run: "smserver" command to run
+In order to run forms-stubs integration tests, requires: service-manager(https://github.com/hmrc/service-manager) running, using service manager run: "smserver" command to run

 ### License